Grounding or Earthing to Protect from Electro-smog and Boost Health (Reduce Inflammation and Stress)

 • Pain decreases

-• Stress decreases and boosts the feelings of calmness
+• Stress decreases and boosts feelings of calmness

 • Improved circulation